shmidget/HypixelAuthenticator/README.md

 - By doing this you can for example, create a system where unverified are in a locked channel awaiting to be verified, hence the rest of the discord users are properly authenticated.

 # Supported Commands:
-- !register <username> => Authenticates you with the bot, under the username you have provided.
+- !register (username) -> Authenticates you with the bot, under the username you have provided.

 # Dependencies:
 - discord.js (14.11.0)